OccupyMars2025/OccupyMars2025/README.md

-# Production efficiency defines everything and everyone.
+# Production efficiency defines everything and everyone no matter you like it or not.
 # STFW
 # RTFM
 # RTFSC